imbris22/Chore-Buddy/README.md

 * Open the project in <b>Expo Go</b> when prompted.

 ### 7. Interact with the app
-* Once the app loads, click on the icons to navigate the app.
+* Once the app loads, click on the icons to navigate within the app.